Justin S. Morrill

 “The real causes of dissatisfaction in the South with the North, are in the unjust taxation and expenditure of the taxes by the Government of the United States, and in the revolution the North has effected in this government, from a confederated republic, to a national sectional despotism.”

 With the election of Lincoln and strengthened Northern dominance in Congress, Southern leaders in South Carolina and the Gulf states began to call for Secession.
-Lincoln endorsed the Morrill Tariff in his inaugural speech and promised to enforce it even on seceding Southern states.
-He signed the Act into law a few days after taking office in March of 1861.
+The Morrill Tariff passed the Senate 25 to 14 with no Southern votes on February 20, 1861.
+President Buchanan signed it into law on March 2.
+Two days later in his inaugural speech on March 4, President Lincoln further endorsed it and promised to enforce it even on seceding Southern States.
 The South was filled with righteous indignation.

 At first Northern public opinion as reflected in Northern newspapers of both parties recognized the right of the Southern States to secede and favored peaceful separation.
 A November 21, 1860, editorial in the Cincinnati Daily Press said this: